The shape distribution of superclusters in SDSS DR 12: Conclusions and discussion

 \section{Conclusions and discussion}

-Superclusters are rather dense and distinctive extended objects in the Universe and hence include crucial imprints of the structure formation process.
-Nevertheless, they are defined not uniquely, rather according to the problem in hand.
-Here we study the superclusters, which are defined in a luminosity density field obtained from SDSS DR 12 main galaxy sample, following two methods.
-Namely, (i) with a flat density threshold and (ii) with adaptive, individually assigned thresholds.
-After delineating the \scls we carried out the analysis of the resulting objects.
-While \citet{Einasto:2011zc}, \citet{Einasto:2011} have studied the morphology of individual superclusters or smaller subsamples of superclusters in the SDSS main galaxy survey (usually within a limited redshift range), current work distinguishes itself by covering the full galaxy sample volume.
+Superclusters are dense and distinctive extended objects in the Universe and hence include crucial imprints of the structure formation process.
+Nevertheless, lacking a unique definition they are often defined according to the problem in hand.
+Here we study the superclusters which are extracted from a luminosity density field obtained from SDSS DR12 main galaxy sample.
+We construct \scls samples separately following two definitions, namely, (i) with a fixed density threshold and (ii) with adaptive, individually assigned thresholds.
+After delineating the superclusters, we analyse the geometry of the individuals using the Minkowski functionals and their ratios, called Shapefinders.
+While \citet{Einasto:2011zc}, \citet{Einasto:2011} have studied the morphology of individual superclusters or smaller subsamples of superclusters in the SDSS main galaxy survey (usually within a limited redshift range), current work distinguishes itself by covering the full galaxy sample volume and more precise calculations of the Shapefinders.
 The important results we find from studying the morphology and shape distribution of the \scls are highlighted below.

-\begin{itemize} \item Although the number and filling factor of \scls found with these ways differ significantly, the morphologies are quite similar.
+\begin{itemize} \item Although the number and filling factor of \scls found in these different approaches differ significantly, the morphologies are quite similar.
 The shape distribution we present in this article depends very little on the convention of defining the \scls and therefore is quite robust.